 salt and pepper to taste

-We like to garnish our pasta with a tiny bit of basil or parsley for color, and then of course serve with a fresh salad, crusty bread, and a bit of parmesan cheese!
+We like to garnish our pasta with a tiny bit of basil or parsley for colour, and then, of course, serve with a fresh salad, crusty bread, and a bit of parmesan cheese!
 As my Aunt Nancy would say…Bon Appetit!